Fraud-Detection-Handbook/fraud-detection-handbook/_sources/README.md

 * Chapter 3: Getting started
 * Chapter 4: Performance metrics
 * Chapter 5: Model selection
-* Chapter 6: Imbalanced learning*
+* Chapter 6: Imbalanced learning
-* Chapter 7: Feature engineering*
-* Chapter 8: Deep learning*
+* Chapter 7: Deep learning
-* Chapter 9: Interpretability*
+* Chapter 8: Interpretability*

 (*): Not yet published.

 ## Current draft

 The writing of the book is ongoing.
 We provide through this Github repository an early access to the book.
-As of May 2021, the first five chapters are made available.
-They aim at providing a state-of-the-art background to the topic, and a baseline methodology for addressing the problem.
+As of January 2022, the first seven chapters are made available.

 The online version of the current draft of this book is available [here](https://fraud-detection-handbook.github.io/fraud-detection-handbook/).